mimirot/qmk_firmware/readme.md

 ## Personal Use
-This fork is used by takuten(takuten-izumi) with Corne Cherry V3 keyboard.
+This fork is used by mimirot with Corne Cherry V3 keyboard.

 Keymaps --> [keyboards/crkbd/keymaps/mimirot](/keyboards/crkbd/keymaps/mimirot/)